EdwinAbdonShayo/Edwin-Portfolio/README.md

 ## Introduction

-This is a repository for my website portfolio currently build in HTML and CSS.
+This is a repository for my website portfolio currently build in HTML, CSS and JavaScript.
 To be gone under cycle of maintance and hopefully upgraded.